nagutabby/cowrie-elastic-stack/README.md

 # cowrie-elastic-stack
-Build honeypot with cowrie, and Analyze the logs with Elastic Stack
+Build honeypot with Cowrie, and Analyze the logs with Elastic Stack